Kingsdom005/LARTS/error_handling/README.md

 # Error handling in LARTS

 ## 📋 Quick Start

-In this test case, we set a 5000-tick delay on the main thread to facilitate observation of the results.
+In the error handling test case, we set a 5000-tick delay on the main thread to facilitate observation of the results.

 Just run the following commands: